Inspiring Small Engine, Lawn & Garden, and Garden Pulling Tractor

 Note: when using an OEM piston assembly and connecting rod, and if the rod journal (crank pin) on the crankshaft is reground for a smaller diameter bearing, that will not throw off the balance of the rotating assembly.
 Because the undersized rod bearing will take up the material that was removed from the crankshaft.

-How to Static Balance a Single Cylinder Engine - A proven, ingenious and innovative concept by Brian Miller because nobody else mentions about doing this online.
+How to Static Balance a Single Cylinder Engine -

 If a high-performance K301 piston assembly is going to be used in a Kohler engine, a K321, K341 or K361 crankshaft can be used instead for rebalancing.
 Less weight will need to be added to the counterweights because of the smaller and lighter weight K301 piston assembly.